 When you are ready to apply

 Please ensure that you have read the guidance thoroughly, that you are eligible to apply, and have prepared your answers to the application questions in advance.

-If you are applying for £10,000 or more, you also need to send us a supporting document.
+If you are applying for £10,000 or more, you also need to send us a supporting document, as described below.
 Once you have submitted your application, we will email you with instructions to upload your supporting document.
 This is an automated email so please only send your supporting document.

 Supporting document to send us for applications of £10,000 or more:

 - A month by month cashflow forecast for your organisation covering at minimum the period for which you are applying for funding (by cashflow we mean a document showing the flow of income and expenditure you anticipate).